rlwang0314/Team-7-MIST-4610-Group-Project-2/README.md

 **What does this show and what does it mean?**

+This chart shows the relationship between COVID-19 testing volume and new cases in Belgium over time.
+It shows how the pandemic evolved in the region.

 As testing increased over time, new cases still spiked during major waves, showing that more testing did not necessarily prevent surges.
 However, testing consistently outnumbered new cases, especially in later waves, suggesting Belgium was able to track the virus more effectively over time.
 This means that while testing improved visibility into the spread, it was not enough on its own to control it.

 <img width="735" height="514" alt="image" src="https://github.com/user-attachments/assets/34cf1739-374f-4bf1-887b-766e530c0083" />